Why I'm not an expert

 I would suggest developers should aim to be as non-expert as possible as often as possible.

 There is so much value to be had for putting yourself out there by trying new things, engaging in the open source community for example where you will meet some frankly miraculous people are often willing to devote their time to helping you get their tool up and running.
-Even stalwarts like Uncle Bob advocate learning one new language a year and you wouldn't argue with Uncle Bob would you?
-(No really you shouldn't, I've heard him talk live and he's scary!)

 When you are open to trying new tools and technologies you allow yourself a mechanism to de-risk these things by experimentation.
 You can find ways to produce MVP's or proof of concepts with these tools and put yourself in the best position to critically analyse whether these are appropriate for your next large scale venture.
 You are also in a better position to leave a technology when you try more things as you will have less vested effort and aren't likely to be totally dependant on it.